What is the Pollinator Plus Museum, and how did this idea come to be?

 While living in Dayton, Ken was featured in six local television news stories, was a guest on two live radio station programs, and was one of only three county residents selected to help form a new Keep Montgomery County Beautiful committee.

 Ken and his wife Brenda decided they needed a break from Ohio winters, and moved to Charleston County South Carolina.
 Ken spent the last three years there as the caretaker/naturalist/historian/wildlife photographer/wildlife habitat manager for a 157 acre nature preserve called Roxbury Park.
-Under Ken's care and leadership, the park began to be recognized as a Lowcountry treasure, and when he left in September of 2016, the park had recorded over 175 different bird species, and Ken had posted over 12,000 images on the Roxbury Park Facebook page he started, which was and still is a full 5 Star rated page/destination.
+Under Ken's care and leadership, the park began to be recognized as a Lowcountry treasure, and when he left in September of 2016, the park had recorded over 175 different bird species, and Ken had posted over 12,000 images on the Roxbury Park Facebook page he started.

 Ken and his wife came back to Ohio in September of 2016 to help care for his elderly parents who reside at Christian Village of Mason.
 His father recently turned ninety years old on this past April 11th, and his mother will turn ninety in June of this year.